beauchamplab/rave-docker/README.md

 ```
 All docker containers must have a unique name (specified with -name) and port # (first value after -p).
 Docker always uses a fixed port (6767).
 The port that you specify is forwarded to this port.
 NCPUS is the number of CPU cores to use for each container instance.

-To interact with RAVE, launch a web browser and enter the following address:
+To interact with RAVE, launch a web browser (Google Chrome is recommended) and enter the following address:
 ```
 http://localhost:1111
 ```